 Forget your stereotype of curry as a greasy, spicy dish stuffed with meat.
 I am proud to give you Dum Aloo (or Dum Olav), a vivacious vegan curry recipe.
 Well, the spicy part still holds true for this one, but it is a 100% meatless delicacy from Kashmir.

 In Hindi, “Dum” is “slow-cooked”, while “aloo” means “potato”.
 So you know what this curry is all about.
 Cooking Dum Aloo involves braising potatoes with onions, veggies, and spices carefully for hours, usually in the traditional cooking basin Handi.

 There are many ways to improve the flavor of the curry, such as deep-frying the potatoes before cooking or adding yogurt to the Handi.
 But the best method is to cook Dum Aloo with baby potatoes for extra sweetness.

-If you’re looking for an authentic Kashmiri lunch recipe, end your search with the signature dish of the land Aab Gosht.
-It is a traditional mutton curry characterized not by a spicy taste but rather by its tender milky meat.
+If you’re looking for a lunch meal full of authentic Kashmiri flavor, end your search with the signature dish of the land Aab Gosht.
+It is a traditional mutton curry characterized not by a spicy taste but by its tender milky meat.

 “Why do the Kashmiri people eat so much mutton?” you ask?
 One possible reason is that the majority of the local population is Muslim.
 Anyway, people prepare Aab Gosh by first cooking mutton with spices until tender.
 Then, they simmer it with milk to create a creamy curry.